 Root canal treatment, also known as endodontics, is a dental procedure designed to treat infection or irreversible inflammation of the nerve or pulp of a tooth.
 This may be caused by deep decay, a fracture of the tooth, or severe periodontal disease.
 The purpose of it is to allow a tooth, without a living nerve, to remain in the mouth without sensitivity or pain when chewing while retaining function and cosmetic appearance.
 When a nerve dies in a tooth it is referred to as “non-vital”.
 Although it can be painless at first, it is still infected and the balance of bacteria could be upset and an abscess (swelling with a collection of pus) can form at any time.
 Root canal treatment is designed to save the tooth and prevent the spread of infection.
 The inflamed or infected pulp is removed from the tooth and the root canal is then cleaned of all bacteria.
 After the bacteria have been removed, the root canal and pulp are filled in using a rubber filling, before being sealed.
+Therefore it highly recommended getting a dentist for root canal treatment in London for those suffering from teeth infection or inflammation.

 Why would I need a root canal?